pahud/ecs-bjs-amazonlinux/README.md

+## Automated Docker image sync

+A [BJS-ECR-Builder](https://github.com/pahud/bjs-ecr-builder) will bring up a CodeBuild task to pull down the amazonlinux:latest image from Dockder hub and then push to Amazon ECR in BJS(cn-north-1) region.
+This is triggered by CloudWatch Events in Oregon region everyday 13pm.
+See https://github.com/pahud/bjs-ecr-builder for more details.

 ## TODO

-1. create a CodeBuild project to periodically pull and push official amazonlinux image from Docker Hub to BJS ECR
+1. **[DONE]** create a CodeBuild project to periodically pull and push official amazonlinux image from Docker Hub to BJS ECR
 2. CloudWatch Events to trigger the automation
 3. create a CloudFormation stack for BJS to provision a basic ECS environment